marcinpiet/nuPG_1.0/README.md

 11. Explore the '_main' window which gives direct control of the parameters.
 12. To activate group control press 'loop' next to '[n]' on '_train control' GUI (top left of the screen).
 This activates the parameter sequences for three sets of the formant, amplitude, panning and envelope dilation.
 You need to activate a separate group on '_group control' GUI.
 13. Please refer to the 'nuPG_24_userManual.pdf' for more information
-14. A walkthrough video with the above steps can be found here: https://vimeo.com/1004876511?share=copy
+14. A walkthrough video with above steps can be found here: https://vimeo.com/1004876511?share=copy